Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Applications and Future Directions

-The next two problems, if solved, will show the strength of a Rosi\'nski group measure space construction making it an invariant (in the first case) or at least an almost invariant (in the second case) for a stationary \sas random field.
+The next two problems, if positively answered, will show the strength of a Rosi\'nski group measure space construction by making it an invariant (in the first case) or at least an almost invariant (in the second case) for a stationary \sas random field.

-\begin{op} Can we establish, under additional conditions on the group and/or the actions and/or the random field, that any two Rosi\'nski group measure space constructions of a fixed stationary \sas random fields are isomorphic as von Neumann algebras? \end{op}
+\begin{op} Can we establish, under additional conditions on the group and/or the actions and/or the random field, that any two Rosi\'nski group measure space constructions of a fixed stationary \sas random field are isomorphic as von Neumann algebras? \end{op}

 \begin{op} Even if we cannot solve Problem~\ref{op:Rosinski_invariant}, is it at least possible to reverse the implication in \eqref{impli_wstarm_wstarR} under some conditions? \end{op}